Saturday, December 2, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Toshiba RC100 SSD Random Access Scores

-In real-world usage, the RC100, though slower than other x4 NVMe drive, still delivered satisfying performance.
+In real-world usage, the RC100, though slower than other x4 NVMe drives, still delivered satisfying performance.
 The test computer booted up fast, in less than 10 seconds, and applications launched quite speedy.

 Keep in mind that I tested the drive using an M-key M.2 slot, meaning the drive performed as an NVMe drive.
 If you use it with a B-key M.2 slot, however, expect its performance to be the same as that of a regular SATA SSD.